-A family-owned food manufacturing business from Brisbane has been named the Premier of Queensland’s Exporter of the Year 2019.
+A family-owned food manufacturing business from Carole Park has been named the Premier of Queensland’s Exporter of the Year 2019.

 Trisco Foods is owned by the Tristram family, which has been manufacturing food and beverage products in Queensland since 1875.